nus-cs2103-AY2425S1/ip/docs/README.md

 - Words in `UPPERCASE` are compulsory parameters to be supplied by user
 - Tasks with duplicate task descriptions will not be added

+## How to start
+1. Ensure you have Java 17 or above installed in your Computer.
+2. Download the latest .jar file from here.
+3. Open a terminal and run `java -jar Azir.jar` in the folder your jar file is in

 ## Features

 ### Viewing task list: `list`